 In both years, Management assessed that there are no indications that there has been any change in pattern used by the Group in consuming its intangible assets' future economic benefits.
-As of December 31, 2022 and 2021, the carrying amounts of the intangible assets are P157,359,377 and P167,174,787, respectively, as disclosed in Note 13.

 5.02.09 Asset Impairment

 The Group performs an impairment review when certain impairment indicators are present.
 Determining the fair value of advances to officers and employees, prepayments and other current assets (except refundable deposits), property and equipment, right-of use assets, intangible assets and deposits and other non-current assets (except refundable deposits), which require the determination of future cash flows expected to be generated from the continued use and ultimate disposition of such assets, requires the Group to make estimates and assumptions that can materially affect the financial statements.
 Future events could cause the Group to conclude that aforementioned assets are impaired.
 Any resulting impairment loss could have a material adverse impact on the financial condition and results of operations.